MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md

 ::: moniker range="vs-2017"
 * 4022 - Required for remote debugging from Visual Studio 2017 (see [Remote Debugger Port Assignments](../debugger/remote-debugger-port-assignments.md) for more information).
 ::: moniker-end
-* UDP 3702 - (Optional) Discovery port enables you to the **Find** button when attaching to the remote debugger in Visual Studio.
+* UDP 3702 - (Optional) Discovery port enables you to use the **Find** button when attaching to the remote debugger in Visual Studio.

 1. To open a port on Windows Server, open the **Start** menu, search for **Windows Firewall with Advanced Security**.